mwpb/idrisCT/README.md

 idris --install idrisCT.ipkg
 ```

 from the root directory of the repo.
-For local installation simply copy the file `Categories.idr` into the root of your project.
+For local installation simply copy the file `Categories.idr` into the root of your project (and add it to `yourProject.ipkg` if using the Atom editor for instance).

 In either case include in your `.idr` file using